dolittle/Studio/Source/DevCentral/README.md

 ## Todo

+* Vanir: Find a way to passthrough POST verbs for Nginx
+* Vanir: Fix slash at the end of GraphQL queries (HttpLink) - go back and fix Shepherd portal

 * Event Horizon configuration
 * Workspace level information - separate from Application
 * Figure out a model for microservices across multiple repositories